globe icon

 In this case, investors will be allowed to invest 79% into a loan, and they would be fully covered if all the potential risks materialize.

 So, the lender has a much larger "Skin in the Game (Junior Share)" if the Income Marketplace determines that the portfolio quality isn't as good or that the risks are too high.
-It's a similar principle as when evaluating the LTV for real estate properties; just in this case, one evaluates the cash value of the loan book.

 In the case of a defaulted lender, Income takes over the collection of loans of the entire portfolio and repays investors before the lender.